mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 In the [Mender state machine workflow](../../06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md#the-state-machine-workflow) the transitional state for the bootloader starts with `ArtifactReboot` and ends with either `ArtifactCommit` or `ArtifactFailure`.

-During this verification process, it is expected that the bootloader's environment variables will experience changes - either by the Mender Client or the bootloader itself - and the bootloader is expected to enact conditional logic.
+During this verification process, it is expected that the bootloader's environment variables will experience changes - either by the rootfs-image update module or the bootloader itself - and the bootloader is expected to enact conditional logic.
 For comparison, in the non-transition state, the bootloader's variables remain unchanged.

 To notify the bootloader about the switch to the transitional state, we will set the following variables: